tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 See [The Essential Sections for Better Documentation of Your README Project](https://www.welcometothejungle.com/en/articles/btc-readme-documentation-best-practices) by Thomas Parisot for a good guide about writing README content.

 I admit that my preferences for the README might deviate from general recommendations from developers in this space.
 I am not a fan of duplicating the same information from the documentation into a README.
-If your documentation covers installation, configuration, implementation, usage, etc., why duplicate this same information in a text file in a code repo?
 Instead, I prefer to provide brief summaries only in the README and then point users to the main documentation for more details.
 For example, you could provide 1-2 sentences for each of the main sections and point users back to your main docs for details.
 As a rule of thumb, a README might be the length of a poem while your docs are the length of a novel.

 README's have the additional complication of being difficult to maintain.
 Unless you have rights to publish to the code repository, it might be cumbersome to update the README content.
 If you're an engineer who is writing the code and docs at the same time, this likely isn't an issue.
 But in many organizations, technical writers are separate from engineering teams, and technical writers usually don't publish code to GitHub repos.
-I've published to GitHub repos in the past (in an effort to speed along the publication of a sample app, I jumped through the company's approval process and pushed out the content into the repo), but later I regretted doing so.
+I've published to GitHub repos in the past (in an effort to speed along the publication of a sample app, I jumped through the hoops of the company's approval process and pushed out the content into the repo), but later I regretted doing so.
 I learned that the person who pushes content into a repo owns that content and all the filed issues, pull requests, and other responsibilities that come with repo management.
 I didn't want to be in that position &mdash; I wanted the engineers to own and maintain the code and control pushes to this space.

 I share this experience only to reinforce the idea that README files shouldn't contain so many doc details that the information begins to conflict or become outdated with your main documentation.
 As long as you have only brief, condensed information in your README, it likely won't go out of date with each release.